sarounds/w2anim/README.md

 The W2 Animator may be cited through the software or the user manual.
 Examples are:

-- Rounds, S.A., 2024, The W2 Animator, version 1.3.2: Software
+- Rounds, S.A., 2025, The W2 Animator, version 1.3.3: Software
-  available from GitHub repository, accessed December 18, 2024, at https://github.com/sarounds/w2anim/.
+  available from GitHub repository, accessed May 28, 2025, at https://github.com/sarounds/w2anim/.

-- Rounds, S.A., 2024, The W2 Animator User Manual (version
+- Rounds, S.A., 2025, The W2 Animator User Manual (version
-  1.3.2): GitHub website, 126 p., accessed December 18, 2024, at
+  1.3.3): GitHub website, 126 p., accessed May 28, 2025, at
   https://github.com/sarounds/w2anim/.